agilul/game-of-life/README.md

-# game-of-life
+# Conway's Game of Life

-Conway's Game of Life.
+An implementation of Conway's Game of Life in OpenGL Shading Language.